-Students wishing to appeal a disciplinary decision may do so according to the Student Right to Appeal process.
+Students wishing to appeal a disciplinary decision may do so according to the Student Right to Appeal process described in Section Four, Student Rights and Responsibilities of the Academic Catalog.
 No further appeals will be heard.

 - Any sanctions issued as a result of the SCC proceedings will remain in place until the designated appeals committee or campus official assigned by the Campus President renders a decision otherwise.
 This designated appeals committee or campus official will be comprised of staff and faculty members not involved in making the initial disciplinary decision.
 The student must obey the terms of the decision pending the outcome of the appeal.

 III.
 Committee Membership

 The SCC consists of at least three (3) up to five (5) voting members, including co-chairs (a core faculty member and the Director of Student Services or designee), and faculty.
 In the event of a referral from a SPDC, a faculty member from the respective program who is not a member of the referring SPDC, should be added as a voting member for that referral.
 The referring SPDC will be notified of the hearing and informed that a representative may be asked to provide information to the SCC.
 The Campus President accepts nominations from the Vice President of Academic Affairs and selects the members.
 A student member may be selected by the faculty members of the committee.

 Members shall serve for staggered two-year terms, with half of the seats expiring in even-numbered years and half of the seats expiring in odd-numbered years.
 The Campus President may assign certain seats temporarily to one-year terms to meet this requirement.

 In the event that a member of the committee has made the referral under review or has other potential conflicts of interest, that member will be excused and another will be recruited by the chair as a temporary replacement.